-Where requirements are met, this will trigger exhibition of the rezoning application, meaning the application will go live on the portal and the formal exhibition period begins.
-This is a significant change from the existing process.
-Currently, exhibition is determined as part of the gateway determination, when both the adequacy of information provided, and the proposal's strategic alignment is assessed.
+Meeting requirements would trigger exhibition of the rezoning application, the application would go live on the portal and the formal exhibition period begin.
+This is a significant change from the existing process, with exhibition determined as part of the gateway determination, when the adequacy of information and the proposal's strategic alignment is assessed.
 A proposal might not proceed if it is found to be inadequate.

-In response to the discussion regarding the lodgement of a rezoning application and 'permission to exhibit' as outlined in the flow chart illustrating the new process, it is not exactly clear as to what would prevent an application from proceeding to exhibition.
+It is not clear to SSROC what would prevent an application from proceeding to exhibition.
 The discussion paper outlines that "the rezoning authority will check that the application is adequate and have 7 days to confirm that study requirements have been met".
-A timeframe of 7 days is unlikely to be enough time for Council to thoroughly ensure that all study requirements have been met, particularly as applications will likely involve multiple departments who will be referred to for comment on things outside of the speciality of the nominated assessing officer for matters such as traffic reports, arborist reports, heritage conservation management plans etc. As the detailed process seeks to empower councils and elevate their role in the rezoning application process, councils should have a strong remit to refuse an application being placed on exhibition should an application not be deemed satisfactory to proceed.
+A timeframe of 7 days is unlikely to be enough time for a Council to thoroughly ensure that all study requirements have been met, particularly as applications will likely involve multiple departments who will be referred to for comment on things outside of the speciality of the nominated assessing officer for matters such as traffic reports, arborist reports, heritage conservation management plans etc.

+As the detailed process seeks to empower councils and elevate their role in the rezoning application process, councils should have a strong remit to refuse an application being placed on exhibition should an application not be deemed satisfactory to proceed.